TheRenegadeCoder/sample-programs/docs/_hello_world/solidity.md

 ### Blockchain

-According to Wikipedia, a blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
+[According to Wikipedia][2], a blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
 Each block typically contains a cryptographic hash of the previous block, a timestamp, and transaction data.